-As of December 31, 2012, the HIFU division's patent portfolio contained 36 patents consisting of 17 in the United States, 17 in the European Union and Japan and 2 in Israel and the rest of the world.
-They belong to 18 groups of patents covering key technologies related to therapeutic ultrasound principles, systems and associated software.
+As of December 31, 2013, the HIFU division's patent portfolio contained 36 patents consisting of 16 in the United States, 18 in the European Union and Japan and two in Israel and the rest of the world.
+They belong to 18 groups of patents covering key technologies related to the the rest of the world.
+They belong to 18 groups of patents covering key technologies related to the respective ultrasound principles, systems and associated software.

-During 2012, five patents covering obsolete technologies were abandoned or reach their term.
-One patent covering a very innovative HIFU transducer design, particularly well-suited for liver and pancreas applications, was delivered in Europe.
-Six additional patents covering certain other aspects of our HIFU technology in the European Union and Japan (4), the United States (1), and the rest of the world (1) are also under review.
-These patents relate to a new transducer design for both HIFU and high intensity collimated ultrasound ("HICU") technologies.
+During 2013, one U.S. patent covering the original design of the HIFU transducer for prostate application expired.
+One patent covering the HIFU transducer design was granted in Japan.
+Twelve additional patents covering certain other aspects of our HIFU technology in the European Union and Japan (six), the United States (three), and the rest of the world (three) are also under review.
+These patents relate to new transducer designs and associated electronics.
+One specifically covers the new technology embedded in the Focal One device.
+A new patent covering HIFU lesion imaging for liver treatment was also filed in 2013.
 Our ongoing research and development objectives are to maintain our leadership position in the treatment of prostate cancer and to extend the HIFU technology to new applications and minimally invasive systems.
 These research projects are conducted in cooperation with the French National Institute for Health and Medical Research ("INSERM") which give rise in some cases to the filing, followed by the grant of co-owned patents.
 We have entered into various license agreements with INSERM whereby we commit to pay a fixed amount of royalties to INSERM based on the net revenues generated from the sales of HIFU devices using co-owned patents.
 Under these agreements, which last for the life of each co-owned patents we have the exclusive right to the commercial use of the co-owned patents, including the right to out-license such commercial rights.

 In August 2004, we licensed our HIFU technology for the specific treatment of the "cervicofacial" lesions, including the thyroid, to Theraclion, a French company created by our former director of research and development.
-On January 11, 2011, we extended the above license by granting Theraclion an exclusivity for the treatment of benign breast tumors and by granting a non-exclusive license for the treatment of malignant breast tumors.
+On January 11, 2011, we extended the above license by granting Theraclion exclusivity for the treatment of benign breast tumors and by granting a non-exclusive license for the treatment of malignant breast tumors.
 This license agreement provides for the payment of certain royalties calculated on the basis of Theraclion's future sales of devices.
 We determined that we could not invest in these specific applications at that time and this license agreement therefore allows Theraclion to pursue the development of HIFU for these applications.
-We own no interest in Theraclion.In December 2012, Theraclion obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors.
+We own no interest in Theraclion.
+In December 2012, Theraclion obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors.

 Although we believe that our HIFU patents are valid and should be enforceable against third parties and that our patent applications should, if successfully pursued, result in the issuance of additional enforceable patents, there can be no assurance that any or all of these patents or patent applications will provide effective protection for the HIFU division's proprietary rights in such technology.
 HIFU devices, as they are currently or may in the future be designed, may also be subject to claims of infringement of patents owned by third parties, which could result in an adverse effect on our ability to market HIFU systems.
-See Item 3 "Risk Factors - Risks relating to Intellectual Property Rights".
+See Item 3, "Risk Factors - Risks relating to Intellectual Property Rights."